MicrosoftDocs/dataexplorer-docs/data-explorer/add-cluster-connection.md

    To find the connection URI, go to your cluster resource in the [Azure portal](https://ms.portal.azure.com/).
 The connection URI is the **URI** found in the **Overview**.
 To add a free sample cluster, specify "help" as the **Connection URI**.

-   If you want to add a cluster from a different user account or Azure AD directory, see [Manage clusters across multiple user accounts and Azure AD directories](#manage-clusters-across-multiple-user-accounts-and-azure-ad-directories).
+   If you want to add a cluster from a different user account or Azure AD directory, see [Manage clusters across various user accounts and Azure AD directories](#manage-clusters-across-various-user-accounts-and-azure-ad-directories).

     :::image type="content" source="media/web-ui-add-cluster/add-connection-dialog.png" alt-text="Screenshot of add cluster connection dialog box." lightbox="media/web-ui-add-cluster/add-connection-dialog.png":::